Khuselwa27/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script 9-firstdirdeletion prints Delete the directory my_first_directory that is in the /tmp directory The script 10-back prints changes the working directory to the previous one.
 The script 11-lists prints  lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 The script 12-file_type the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
+The script 13-symbolic_link prints symbolic link to /bin/ls, named __ls__.